 You may want to think again.

 Sure, if you’re living next to a river, you can see why you’d need flood insurance.
 But even if your home sits alone on the top of a hill, flood insurance can protect you.
 It all comes down to how insurance companies define a flood.
+If you’re not sure, or if you’ve been denied home insurance claim time after time due to this, it can be worth speaking to legal advisors who know a lot about it.
 Natural disasters like a river overflowing its banks and filling your basement certainly count as floods, but so do certain human-caused events.

 “If surface water on two or more properties causes damage, it’s considered a flood,” says Lynn Thompson, an insurance agent with the Coors Credit Union Insurance Agency.
 “This could be two or more properties, or even the street and one property.”